Participation Criteria and Registration

 Registering as an Individual

 To register as an individual to be matched with others, please write "FREE AGENT" in the "Team Name" field.
 You will be notified of your teammates at a later date.
+There will also be a Free Agent Social where all Free Agents can meet each other and develop teams themselves.
+See the Workshops & Events link for more information.

 Registering as a Team